RiaAnderson/Bamazon/README.md

 Command line application.

 ## Description
-The Bamazon app allows users to imput orders with use of an item ID and quantity amount.
-After each order the the stock quanity will be reflected in the stock quantity.
-Bamazon will display the total cost or tell the user the the quanity request is unavailable.
-The items for sell are stored in a mySQL database.
-Inquirer NPM must be installed to prompt the user to make their order selction.
+The Bamazon app allows users to input orders and receive a response.
+Bamazon will display the total cost or tell the user the the quantity request is unavailable.
+After each order the stock quantity will be updated to reflect the amount of items ordered.
+The items for sale are stored in a mySQL database.
+Inquirer NPM must be installed to prompt the user to make their order selection.

 ## Demo
 [Click to see video demo](Bamazon.mp4)